linoawt/Linostudiong/README.md

 CREATE POLICY "Allow admin all access projects" ON public.projects FOR ALL TO authenticated USING (true);
 CREATE POLICY "Allow admin update settings" ON public.settings FOR UPDATE TO authenticated USING (true);
 ```

 ---

+## 🔐 Admin Access
+The Studio Command Center is available at the footer of the site.
+Access requires an account created in your **Supabase Auth** dashboard.

+---
+&copy; 2025 Lino Studio NG.
+All rights reserved.